RanaAlaaTahon/euro-dine-insights/README.md

   - Code optimization for data wrangling and statistical tests

+- **Core Statistical Concepts & Tests**

+  The following statistical concepts and tests were fundamental to the analytical approach:

+  - Descriptive Statistics: summarize and describe the main features of a dataset.
+In this project, measures such as counts, proportions, and averages were used to understand the distribution of cuisines, price categories, and ratings.
+This provided the foundation for identifying patterns before applying more formal tests.

+  - ANOVA (Analysis of Variance): is a statistical test used to determine whether there are significant differences between the means of three or more independent groups.
+In this project, one-way ANOVA was applied to examine whether average ratings differed significantly across different cuisine types and cuisine variety groups.

+  - Null Hypothesis (H₀): There is no difference in the mean ratings across groups.

+  - p-value: is the probability of observing the test results (or more extreme) under the assumption that the null hypothesis is true.
+A p-value < 0.05 is typically considered statistically significant, suggesting that the observed differences are unlikely to have occurred by chance. p-values were used to interpret the significance of results from both ANOVA and t-tests.

+  - t-test: is used to compare the means of two independent groups to determine if they are significantly different.

+  - Grouping & Proportional Analysis: involve aggregating data by categories (e.g., city, price range, cuisine) and calculating their relative proportions.
+This approach was particularly useful for categorical variables, such as price ranges, where traditional regression methods were not suitable.

 ## Ethical Considerations

 - The dataset came from Kaggle and do not have any legal or societal issues.
 There was no personal data within the dataset which could expose or identify anything personal to a particular individual.